LazyNoobGithub/csharp-first-steps/README.md

 Program 7 is a currency converter using apis.

+Program 8 is a stopwatch application made using Visual Studio 2022.

 # Notice for you people!
 Program 1-4 was made in my first day of CSharp, as of 10/5/24.
 Wrote at 11:59 PM.